sgross-emlix/angerona.nvim/README.md

 ## Ticket ID

-Where required the ticket id will be acquired by
-- positional argument to command
-- `default_issue` in config file
-- as part of git branch name
-- prompt
+Where required the ticket id will be acquired automatically and if this fails by prompt.
+The precedence is defined in code and can be configured by config file or as command argument.
+If given as command argument the order is a comma seperated list or multiple arguments.
+The values and their meaning is documented in `doc/ang.cfg.example`

 ## Read Ticket